 The Electronic Medical Record Technology curriculum combines elements of healthcare, business, and information technology.
 Coursework involves medical terminology, anatomy and physiology, health data requirements and standards, clinical classification and coding systems, data analysis, healthcare reimbursement methods, database security and management, confidentiality of personal health information, and quality improvement methods.
 Students will be trained on electronic health records software applications to maintain data on patient safety, patterns of disease, disease treatment and outcomes for biomedical statistics.

-The Electronic Medical Record Technology program is a full-time, 6 quarter program that may be completed in as little as 18 months.
+The Electronic Medical Record program is a full-time, six-quarter program that may be completed in as little as 18 months.
 Upon successful completion of the entire course of study, graduates may sit for the Certified Electronic Health Record Specialist (CEHRS) examination administered by the National Health career Association and the more advanced Certified Professional in Electronic Health Records (CPEHR) examination administered by Health IT Certification.

 Mission, Goals, and Outcomes

 The mission of the Health Information Management Technology (HIMT) program is to provide a specialized associate degree program to prepare students for careers as certified health information management professionals.
 Through a combination of didactic, laboratory, and fieldwork experience the program emphasizes the knowledge, comprehension, and application of professional skills and behaviors graduates will need to become effective HIMT professionals.